kimkimtravel/interviews/cta.md

 Before diving in, writing all the code, and submitting a pull request, we are going to have a code design review to go through your planned approach.

-Perhaps the requirements have changed?
+Perhaps the product equirements have changed?

 ### In scope
-Prepare your approach and any code/details to help facilitate a thorough discussion of the approach, tradeoffs, etc.
+Prepare your approach and any code/details to help facilitate a thorough discussion of the approach, tradeoffs you made and why, etc.

-You will need to write *some* code before the review discussion to show your approach and test out a few of your assumptions/ideas to see if they work as you expect they will.
+You will need to write *some* code before the review discussion to show your approach and test out a few of your assumptions/ideas to see if they work as you expect they will (this code is ideally rails/ruby and more focused on the logic and setup than the creating of the <button> element and css)

 Treat this as if it were a project assigned to you your first week at kimkim.
 Ask questions, clarifications, bounce ideas if that's helpful.

 ### Out of scope
+This is not a demo.
 Build only what you need in order to be able to communicate your approach to another engineer on the team.

 YOU DO NOT need to fully implement this project.
 This is not intended to be a "takehome project" at that level.
 It does not need to be complete, be syntactically correct, or "compile/run".
 But there should be enough structure, scaffolding, placeholders to understand how it works.